vswarte/fxr-reloader/README.md

 ## What is this?
-This piece of hot garbage allows you to swap out FXR files without having to repackage them with yabber or restart the game at all.
+This piece of hot garbage allows you to swap out FXR files without having to repackage them with yabber/witchy or restart the game at all.

 ## How do I use this?
  - You launch Elden Ring (v1.10.0) or Sekiro (v1.6.0)